Developing in Waverley

 For Fee Enquiries and Payments please call (02) 9083 8000 or email CustomerService@waverley.nsw.gov.au.

 For general enquiries regarding the planning process and lodgement requirements please contact the Duty Planner on (02) 9083 8000 or at Duty.Planner@waverley.nsw.gov.au.
-Please note that the Duty Planner is unable to provide detailed planning advice or high level planning information, please refer to our Planning a development webpage.
+Please note that the Duty Planner is unable to provide detailed planning advice or high level planning information, please refer to our Planning a development .

 The Customer Service Centre, 55 Spring Street Bondi Junction is open 9am to 5pm Monday to Friday.
-The Duty Planner is available Tuesday to Friday from 9am to 1pm and 2pm to 5pm to answer phone enquiries.
+The Duty Planner is available Wednesdays and Thursdays between 8.30am and 5pm to answer phone enquiries.

 Before you can make changes to a building or occupy premises in the local area you need to check what approvals you may need from Council.
 Outlined below is the steps through the Development Application process.